rbpduffy1/data-resources/text-analysis/Python/README.md

 1. Download [the data](https://github.com/DecodedCo/data-resources/raw/master/datasets/apple-tweets.zip) as a zip file
 2. Unzip the file to your desired location
-3. Run the following commands (separately) in Anaconda prompt: `conda install -c conda-forge textblob nltk gensim wordcloud` & `conda install googletrans`
+3. Run the following commands (separately) in Anaconda prompt: `conda install -c conda-forge textblob nltk gensim wordcloud` & `conda install translate`
 4. Start a new notebook from the same directory as your data
 5. Run the following code in your notebook: